Best Joe Rogan Podcasts Updated Regularly

 #2245 Rod Blagojevich

-In JRE #2245, Joe Rogan interviews former Illinois Governor Rod Blagojevich.
-They discuss his political career, corruption charges, time in prison, and eventual commutation by Donald Trump.
-The conversation highlights challenges in the justice system, political life, and personal redemption.
+Former Illinois Governor Rod Blagojevich discusses his political career, corruption charges, time in prison, and eventual commutation by Donald Trump.
+The conversation highlights challenges in the justice system, political life, and what personal redemption actually looks like after a very public fall.

 #2239 Derek, More Plates More Dates